tmssoftware/smartsetup/doc/source/guide/creating-bundles.md

 ## Compiling applications

-While SmartSetup is focused primarly in compiling and distributing packages, it can be used also to compile your own applications.
+While SmartSetup is focused primarily in compiling and distributing packages, it can be used also to compile your own applications.
 Different from packages, where we only support Delphi, when compiling applications **we also support C++ Builder projects**.

-Applications are very differently from packages when built with SmartSetup.
+SmartSetup builds **applications** very differently from **packages**.
 When compiling a package, SmartSetup does a lot of stuff under the hood, from changing whatever output path the package had to the standard, to copying the bpls to a path which is in the Windows Path, creating release and debug versions, and a huge list of etceteras.
 On the other hand, when it compiles an application, it just runs msbuild on it.
 It will keep whatever output path the application had, and in general won't do a lot of extra work.
 Just the basics to be able to compile.

 So what are the advantages of building your applications with SmartSetup instead of directly with MSBuild?
 While the advantages aren't that big as when compiling packages, there are a few reasons why you might prefer to compile your apps with SmartSetup:
-  *
+  * **Dependency Management**: Your application can depend in other SmartSetup libraries, and it won't be compiled until all other libraries are.
+If you change a library, then your app will be automatically recompiled to reflect the changes.
+  * **Parallel Compiling**: All your applications can be compiled at the same time, once the libraries they depend on are compiled.
+  * **No need to install the libraries your Application requires**: If they are SmartSetup-enabled libraries, you don't need to install them in the Delphi IDE.
+You can set *skip register" to true in [tms.config.yaml](xref:SmartSetup.Configuration#basic-configuration) and it will be compiling without changing anything in Delphi itself.
+This is very good for build servers, where you might not want to install libraries.
+  * **One less tool to master**: You don't have to build your libraries using `tms build` and your app using `msbuild`.
+You can use the same tool for both.

+You can find an example of an application compiled with SmartSetup here: https://github.com/tmssoftware/smartsetup-registry/blob/main/amelander.map2pdb/tmsbuild.yaml

 ## Supporting multiple Delphi versions with the same package

 In the beginning (that's before Delphi 6), it wasn't possible to register packages with the same name in two different delphi versions.
 If you had "MyPackage.bpl" installed in Delphi 4, you couldn't install another "MyPackage.bpl" in Delphi 5.
 That's because bpls go into the global Windows Path, and Delphi 5 would find the Delphi4 bpl and crash.
 So we had to ship packages like "MyPackageD4.bpl" and "MyPackageD5.bpl"

 Then, Delphi6 added [{$LIBSUFFIX}](https://docwiki.embarcadero.com/RADStudio/en/Compiler_directives_for_libraries_or_shared_objects_%28Delphi%29).
 Users looked, and saw it was good.
-With this directive, you could have the same Package name, and, if you used a `60` libsuffix for Delphi 6, and `70` libsuffix for Delphi 7, you could have a single named package named "MyPackage" for both Delphi 6 and 7.
+With this directive, you could have the same Package name, and, if you used a `60` libsuffix for Delphi 6, and `70` libsuffix for Delphi 7, you could have a single package named "MyPackage" for both Delphi 6 and 7.
 The generated packages would be `MyPackage60.bpl`and `Mypackage70.bpl` so they could coexist, but it was a single package with the same name for both.
-This made updating the Delphi versions easier, since now your projects would keep referencing the same package names, and it was not necesary to change your projects when upgrading.
+This made updating the Delphi versions easier, since now your projects would keep referencing the same package names, and it was not necessary to change your projects when upgrading.
 Still, while they had the same name, you needed different files for them.
 The packages for Delphi XE would have `{$LIBSUFFIX 150}` inside, and the packages for Delphi XE2 would have `{$LIBSUFFIX 160}` inside.

 Now, coming closer in time, Delphi 10.4 introduced a new `{$LIBSUFIX AUTO}`.
 But it was buggy on release, so we will consider Delphi 11 the first Delphi version with a working `{$LIBSUFIX AUTO}`

-So now, finally, you could ship a single package and use it in Delphi 11 and Delphi 12, and even unreleased versions, and, barring breaking changes in the dprojs, have them work.
+Finally, you could ship a single package and use it in Delphi 11 and Delphi 12, and even unreleased versions, and, barring breaking changes in the dprojs, have them work.
 Still, a little problem remained.
 If you just shipped:

 ```shell
 packages\D11+\MyPackage.dproj